Pavel-Hrdina/Zettlkasten/Journal/2023-Sep-29 - Daily Stoic Reflection.md

 ### Morning

 > [!quote] Marcus Aurelius
-> “How unlucky I am that this should happen to me.
-But not at all.
-Perhaps, say how lucky I am that I am not broken by what has happened, and I am not  afraid of what is about to happen.
-For the same blow might have stricken anyone, but not many would have absorbed it without capitulation and complaint.”
+> "Be like a rocky promontory against which the restless surf continually pounds; it stands fast while the churning sea is lulled to sleep at its feet.
+I hear you say, "How unlucky that this should happen to me!"
+Not at all!
+Say instead, "How lucky that I am not broken by what has happened and am not afraid of what is about to happen.
+The same blow might have struck anyone, but not many would have absorbed it without capitulation or complaint."

 1. What difficulties am I likely to encounter today?
 	1. - I am likely to be fatigued
-	2. - I am likely to be dealing with difficult peaple
+	2. - I am likely to be angry
+	3. - I am likely to be lazy
+	4. - I am likely to be distracted
 2. What one thing do most need to get done today?
-	1. -
+	1. - Make Anki cards
 3. What am I grateful for?
 	1. -
 4. What is worrying me?